prwhite/zwave.js/README.md

 * HID-based USB dongles.
 I'm not working on anything currently that doesn't use the virtual COM port interfaces.
 In truth, I'm only working on the Aeon Labs Z-Stick 2 controller.

+* Everything.
+I'm definitely going to start with an eye toward implementing the Z-Wave controllers that I actually have, and work out from there _if time_.

 * A focus on platforms beside Mac OS X.  Theoretically, using vanilla node.js, portable node.js modules, and web browsers for UI, this system will work on other OSs, but I'm not spending any effort on that right now.